hairo1421/google-cloud-function-udemy/README.md

 ```

 In order to add new packages to our new VM we create a file called
+Note: you must be in the github file.
 `requierements.txt` and execute the follow command: